a2011mccord/first-website/planning.md

 5. ✅ Use CSS to position elements of the first page.
 6. ✅ Repeat steps 3. and 4. for remaining pages of the website.
 7. ✅ Commit initial setup and push to GitHub.
-8. Update CSS to apply color scheme and fonts.
+8. ✅Update CSS to apply color scheme and fonts.
-9. Polish up CSS with any ideas to make the website more appealing.
+9. ✅Polish up CSS with any ideas to make the website more appealing.
-10. Commit final project and push to GitHub.
+10. ✅Commit final project and push to GitHub.

 Potential color schemes
 A: